bakingflute/data-science-S2023/challenges/c12-policing-assignment.md

 **Observations**:

-- The bar chart makes it clear that Bristol County has the highest arrest rate, with Nantucket and Essex County not far behind.
-At the other end of the spectrum, Norfolk County—home to Needham, where I live—falls among the lowest.
-Given what I know about Norfolk’s age profile, socioeconomic status, and racial makeup, I’m curious whether those factors help explain its low arrest rate and how Bristol County’s demographics compare.
-I’m also interested in seeing the total number of stops in each county, since small sample sizes (especially in places like Nantucket) could exaggerate these differences.
+- Bristol County remains the top county by arrest rate, followed closely by Nantucket and Essex.
+- Norfolk County (Needham) appears at the bottom of the top 10 list (10th place), not as the lowest overall in the state.
+Many smaller counties outside this top‐10 group actually have lower arrest rates than Norfolk.
+- This nuance suggests that while Norfolk’s arrest rate is relatively low compared to the busiest counties, it isn’t the absolute minimum.
+  It may also reflect sample‐size effects (e.g., Nantucket’s small number of stops can exaggerate its rate).

 ## Further Reading